-Eyelash yarn, also called fun fur based on the brand name of Lion Brand Yarn's eyelash yarn, is a lot of fun to work with and to wear.
-The yarn is made of a central core with little strands of fiber coming off of it that look sort of like eyelashes.
+This style of yarn is also called "fun fur" because it is the brand name of Lion Brand Yarn's version of the novelty yarn.
+It is made of a central core with little strands of fiber coming off of it that look sort of like eyelashes.

 - Crochet hook or sewing needle to work in ends

-- Cast on 20 stitches using method of your choice.
+- Cast on 20 stitches using the method of your choice.

 - Work in stockinette stitch (knit one row, purl one row) until you are almost out of yarn.